-SFO’s airport is now linked via BART to the center of San Francisco.
-All the major airlines will drop you 25min south of the city.
-If you are coming from Los Angeles, take Greyhound.
-You do not need to rent a car to experience San Francisco.
-In fact to see the local color the city ride the subway, bus and of course the iconic cable car.
+If you are coming from Los Angeles, take the Greyhound bus.
+Once in town, to appreciate the local color of the city ride the subway, bus and of course the iconic cable car.

-For food and nightlight check out the free local 7 x 7 magazine which is a fantastic resource.
+For food and nightlife check out the free local 7 x 7 magazine which is a fantastic resource.
 The SF Gate provides an all inclusive overview of the city without being snobby.
-Check sfist.com for a local blog with a sardonic slant and sf.eater.com for a blog purely on SF food.
+Check Sfist.com for a local blog with a sardonic slant and sf.eater.com for a blog purely on SF food.
 Jet Settera has a great overview of the main points of interest in town.

-The Little Black Book guide of San Francisco is a great resource and has excellent small maps.
 To learn about the wild west era read The Barbary Coast Franciso Underworld.
-Infinite City San Francisco Atlas by Rebecca Solnit has these amazing maps which illuminates the city in a fascinating visual way.
+Infinite City San Francisco Atlas by Rebecca Solnit has amazing maps which illuminates the city in a fascinating visual way.